2014 FIFA World Cup Group E: Switzerland vs Ecuador

 The two teams had never met before.

 Ecuador took the lead in the first half when Walter Ayoví's free kick was headed in by Enner Valencia.
-Switzerland equalised early in the second half from another set-piece, Ricardo Rodríguez's corner kick headed in by half-time substitute Admir Mehmedi.
+Switzerland equalised early in the second half from another set-piece, Ricardo Rodriguez's corner kick headed in by half-time substitute Admir Mehmedi.

 The winning goal of the match was scored by another substitute Haris Seferovic in the 93rd minute of the game with just 20 seconds remaining in injury time.
 A Swiss breakaway started in their own penalty area when Valon Behrami won the ball, and finished by Seferovic converting Rodríguez's cross.

 This was Switzerland's first World Cup win over South American opposition in six attempts.